unionai/unionai-docs/source/api/union-cli.md

 # union CLI

 The `union` CLI is the main tool developers use to interact with Union on the command line.

-{@@ if byoc @@}

-:::{admonition} `union` CLI vs `uctl` CLI
-Union BYOC provides two different CLIs: `union` and `uctl`.

-The `union` CLI is a Python program that comes as part of the `union` Python package.
-It provides all development-related functions that Union developers need when developing, testing and deploying workflows.
+It is a Python program that provides commands for developing, testing, and deploying workflows.

+:::{note}
-The [`uctl` CLI](../administration/setting-up-the-uctl-cli.md), on the other hand, is a binary executable (written in Go) that provides system management functions for Union administrators.
-In addition, it also includes much of the functionality of the `union` CLI, but in a package that does not require a Python environment to run.
+If you are a Union administrator or if you need to interact with Union in a CI/CD environment, you may want to use the [`uctl` CLI](uctl-cli/index) instead.
+The `uctl` CLI is a binary executable that provides system management functions, along with much of the functionality of the `union` CLI, but in a package that doesn't require a Python environment to run.
 :::

-{@@ endif @@}

 ## Installation